 The Center's founding director was Jeff Cohen who launched it in 2008 and retired in 2018.

 The Center publishes The Indy Brief, a daily summary of news reports from noted indy media outlets.
-You can subscribe to this newsletter to ensure that you remain informed of important news about the Center and the work it covers.
+You can learn more about PCIM and can subscribe to this newsletter to ensure that you remain informed of important news about the Center and the work it covers.

 Raza Ahmad Rumi, the current director, is a Pakistani writer and a public policy specialist who teaches in our journalism department and is also visiting faculty at the Cornell Institute for Public Affairs.
 He continues to be the consulting editor for The Friday Times, and a senior fellow at the Jinnah Institute in Islamabad.
 Before coming to the U.S., Mr. Rumi was a print and broadcast journalist in Pakistan where in March 2014, he narrowly survived an assassination attempt in which his driver lost his life.